 Report # Name Description Required MCOs 2 Related Party Transactions and Obligations Provides a summary of transactions and obligations with related parties/affiliates All 4 (A, B, C, D) Lag Reports Provides an analysis that assists in determining the accuracy of historical medical claims liability estimates, which is helpful in assessing the adequacy of current liabilities.
 All 5 (A-H) Income Statement Provides an analysis of revenues and expenses completed for each recipient group.
-All 5 (I-J) Income Statement Provides additional revenues and expenses, specific to Pay for Performance programs.
+All 5 (I) Income Statement Provides additional revenues and expenses, specific to Pay for Performance programs.
+All 5 (V) Income Statement Provides additional revenues and expenses, specific to COVID-19 Vaccine Non-Risk Arrangement.
+All 5 (J) Income Statement Provides an analysis of revenues and expenses completed for all recipient groups in total along with Pay for Performance programs and COVID-19 Vaccine Non-Risk Arrangement.
 All 6 (A) Inpatient, Physician and Dental Statistics Provides data on key measures of price and utilization for physician, inpatient and dental services All 6 (B) Pharmaceutical Price and Utilization Statistics Provides data on key measures of price and utilization for pharmaceutical services.
-All 7 (E) Emergency Department Utilization Provides a summary of emergency department visits and observation room stays that result in discharge.
-All 8 (A, B1, B2, C) Coordination of Benefits Reports Captures MCO activities involving coordination of benefits utilizing third party resources All 13 (A, B) Subcapitation Data Summary and Data Detail Reports Provides summary information on all MCO subcapitation payments made during the quarter All 26 (A, B) Maternity Revenue and Medical Expense Annual Statement Provides an analysis of maternity care revenues and expenses for all rating groups combined.
 All

-27 Maternity Outcome Counts Provides counts of second and third All trimester maternity outcomes.
-40 Provider Pay for Provides details on Revenues and All Performance Reconciliation Expenditures made under the approved MCO plan for Provider incentives 41 (A, B) Risk Pool Analysis Monitors risk pool activity.
-All Specific revenues and expenses allocated to the MCO(s) risk pool are shown on this report, along 42 Medical Loss Ratio Provides an analysis of revenue and All Reporting costs that are specific to the PH HC program.
+7 (E) Emergency Department Provides a summary of emergency All Utilization department visits and observation room stays that result in discharge.
+8 (A, B1, Coordination of Benefits Captures MCO activities involving All B2 , C) Reports coordination of benefits utilizing third party resources 13 (A, B) Subcapitation Data Provides summary information on all All Summary and Data Detail MCO subcapitation payments made Reports during the quarter 26 (A, B) Maternity Revenue and Provides an analysis of maternity All Medical Expense Annual care revenues and expenses for all Statement rating groups combined.
+27 Maternity Outcome Provides counts of second and third All Counts trimester maternity outcomes.
+40 Provider Pay for Provides details on Revenues and All Performance Reconciliation Expenditures made under the approved MCO plan for Provider 41 (A, B) Risk Pool Analysis Monitors risk pool activity.
+All Specific revenues and expenses allocated to MCO(s) the risk pool are shown on this ' ^ 42 Medical Loss Ratio Provides an analysis of revenue and All Reporting costs that are specific to the PH HC program.